 Welcome to the Capital Region page.
 The Capital Region (Region 701) is one of two regions that make up Division 7 and includes Virginia, West Virginia, DC, Maryland and Delaware.
 Rustbelt (702) is the other region in our Division and includes Ohio, Pennsylvania and New Jersey.

+Join the Capital Region Facebook group for updates, information on Youth competitions and photos.
 If you are looking for updates on the Collegiate series, join the Collegiate Capital Region Facebook Group.

 - General Information